VoltLang/Website/doc/tvpl/c5-statements.md

 	for (<variables>; <condition>; <iterator>) {
 	}

-The variable is declared for the entirety of the `for` loop, the condition is checked to see if the loop is continued, just like a `while` loop.
+The variable is declared for the entirety of the `for` loop's block statement, the condition is checked to see if the loop is continued, just like a `while` loop.
 And the iterator is run after each loop.

 	import watt.io;